 As the days get shorter and the nights get longer, many people have to fight against depression.
 At the same time, more and more of my psychotherapy clients prefer not to take medication, if at all possible.
 Personally and professionally, I believe that antidepressants and anti-anxiety medications have really come a long way and are much more targeted and refined, with fewer side-effects and unwanted reactions.
+But the power of using music as medicine, whether adjunctive or primary is not to be overlooked!

 However, music is also a really good choice, when used in an intentional way.
 Here is an article that I came across in a blog: